antleaf/doapr/webroot/content/repositories/indiarxiv.md

 record_count: 'Full text : 148'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: National Common open archive platform
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name: IndiaRxiv
-status: closed to submission
+status: Closed to submission only
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://indiarxiv.org/
-user_committees: 'Yes : Steering Commitee'
+user_committees: 'Yes : Steering Commitee   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit:
 withdrawal_authorisation: At author's request with moderator approval
-withdrawal_policy: Plagiarism, false or inaccurate content
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing